 Ivory offers a great range of activities.

-- Game drives are available both within the reserve and in Hwange itself, where guests have the thrill of spotting all Big Five animals!
+- Game drives are available both within the reserve and in Hwange itself, where guests have the thrill of spotting a great diversity of wildlife!
 Additionally, the park contains over 100 other animal species and nearly 400 species of bird!
 Back at the reserve, the verdant pans draw numerous zebra, impala and buffalo, with night drives revealing pangolin, porcupine, hyena and mongoose.

 - Walking safaris are equally exciting.